NOBLE ROMAN’S CRAFT PIZZA & PUB CASE STUDY

 As the name implies, Noble Roman’s Craft Pizza & Pub features hand-crafted, made-from-scratch pizzas and a variety of craft beers and wines to choose from.
 When Firebelly started working with Noble Roman’s there was only one restaurant, but over the course of our engagement it’s expanded to four (with more on the horizon).

 The concept was new, but the brand was not.
-Noble Roman’s has been in the pizza-making game for a long time—since 1972, in fact.
-When they launched Craft Pizza & Pub in 2017 as the company’s new-generation, stand-alone pizzeria, they wanted a fresh social media marketing approach to match their fresh new concept.
+Noble Roman’s (OTCQB: NROM) has been in the pizza-making game for a long time—since 1972—with locations across the United States.
+When they launched Craft Pizza & Pub in 2017 as the company’s new-generation, stand-alone pizzeria, they wanted a fresh social media marketing approach to match the fresh new concept they were first rolling out in the Indianapolis area.

 They did some Googling for a social media marketing agency and came upon our little home on the internet.